paul-hammant/tbd/content/game-changers/index.md

 Note at the start he says XP practice "Pair-Programming" is best, and that code review helps fill the gap for situations where you cannot do it.

+See Rietveld and Gerrit further on, for continuations of the Mondrian story.

 ### Selenium Farm (2006)